-Corporate social responsibility, or CSR, is part of what’s known as the “triple bottom line.”
-This take on the traditional bottom line of course includes revenue.
-However, it also adds social and environmental factors to the mix.
+Corporate social responsibility (CSR) is part of what’s known as the “triple bottom line.”
+This take on the traditional bottom line of course includes revenue; however, it also adds social and environmental factors to the mix.
 CSR recognizes that the company impacts players besides stakeholders and shareholders, acknowledging that local and international communities, as well as the natural environment, are all part of its bottom line.
 Today, this acknowledgement is a crucial component of a healthy corporate culture.

 Sustainability and fair trade are no longer the concerns of the select few—they’re increasingly becoming more and more important to both consumers and employees.
-According to research conducted by TheLadders, a site for job-seekers, almost 90 percent of respondents placed high value on companies with eco-friendly initiatives.
-On the customer’s side, a study by Core Communications and Echo Research revealed that 90 percent of buyers would choose the product that “supports a good cause,” when deciding between two products of “similar price and quality.”
+According to research conducted by TheLadders, a site for job seekers, almost 90 percent of respondents placed high value on companies with eco-friendly initiatives.
+On the customer’s side, a study by Core Communications and Echo Research revealed that 90 percent of buyers would choose a product that “supports a good cause,” when deciding between two products of “similar price and quality”.

 Types of CSR

 CSR takes many different shapes; there’s environmental CSR, which may focus on decreasing pollution and practicing green strategies.
 There’s charitable CSR, which focuses on the donation of the company’s time, money, and resources.
 There’s also a branch of CSR that emphasizes ethical labor concerns.
 It focuses on ensuring the fair treatment of workers, which is an important issue for companies with global outposts, where workers may not have the same labor laws protecting them as American workers do.